The Pricing Mistake I Made Before Going Full-Time

 Profit Margin

-A profit margin also allows you to weather dry spells here and there.
+A profit margin is a percentage on top of breaking even.
+It gives you more headroom to invest back into your business and weather dry spells here and there.
 Its percentage directly dictates how much you time you can spend without work.

 A good starting profit margin is 10%.
 This means that if you don't have enough work to fill your 1,150 hours, you can still get by if you work 1,035 hours instead.
+Over time, you'll want to increase this to 20-30% for a healthier headroom.

 At a 10% profit margin, our rate moves up to $47.83/hr.
+But this only covers your net income — we didn't even account for the biggest chunk.

 Taxes

-Round it up to $75/hr and call it a day.
-If you're just starting, this may sound like a lot, but remember — we're just covering your expenses and adding a little bit on top for you to weather potential storms.
+If you're used to comparing your rates with what you find on Fiverr, this may sound like a lot, but remember, we're just covering your expenses and adding a little bit on top to weather some storms.
 That's simply how much it costs to be in business.

 "Some people can't afford you and that's okay."

+Next time someone hits you up for a logo, stop going broke by charging $200.
 It's okay if they say no. Some people can't afford you and that's okay.
-But some will say yes.
-Once someone agrees to your rate, you have market validation.
+If you're good at what you do, some will say yes.

 It takes legwork, but it works.
 The reward is worth it.